SWISS INSURED BRAZIL POWER FINANCE S.À R.L. 9.850% SENIOR SECURED NOTES DUE 2032 CONSENT UPDATE AND EXTENSION OF CONSENT SOLICITATION

 The Company announces today that it has extended the scheduled expiration time for the Consent Solicitation from 5:00 p.m.
-(New York City time) on July 29, 2022 (the "Existing Expiration Time") to 5:00 p.m.
-(New York City time) on August 1, 2022 (as so extended, the "Expiration Time").
+(New York City time) on August 1, 2022 (the "Existing Expiration Time") to 5:00 p.m.
+(New York City time) on August 3, 2022 (as so extended, the "Expiration Time").
 D.F.
-King & Co., Inc., as Information and Tabulation Agent, informed the Company that, as of the Existing Expiration Time, Holders of R$1.44 billion aggregate principal amount of Notes, or 45.10% of the Original Face Value (as defined below), have provided their Consent in the Consent Solicitation.
+King & Co., Inc., as Information and Tabulation Agent, informed the Company that, as of the Existing Expiration Time, Holders of R$1.45 billion aggregate principal amount of Notes, or 45.17% of the Original Face Value (as defined below), have provided their Consent in the Consent Solicitation.
 Furthermore, as of the date hereof, the holder of 100% of the loans under the Uninsured Loan Agreement has consented to the CELSE Consent and Amendment Authorization; therefore, the Requisite Consents threshold will be met if Holders representing at least 51.25% in aggregate outstanding principal amount of the Notes validly deliver (and do not revoke) Consents in the Consent Solicitation.
-Accordingly, Holders of an additional R$196.9 million, or 6.15% of the R$3,201,500,000 initial aggregate principal amount of Notes (the "Original Face Value"), would be required to Consent (and not revoke) in the Consent Solicitation in order for the Company to obtain the Requisite Consent.
-As of the date hereof, the Company is in dialogue with certain Holders that have not yet consented but who have provided non-binding indications of intent to Consent.
+Accordingly, Holders of an additional R$194.7 million, or 6.08% of the R$3,201,500,000 initial aggregate principal amount of Notes (the "Original Face Value"), would be required to Consent (and not revoke) in the Consent Solicitation in order for the Company to obtain the Requisite Consent.
+As of the date hereof, the Company continues to be in dialogue with certain Holders that have not yet consented but who have provided non-binding indications of intent to Consent.
 By adding such non-binding indications of intent to Consent together with the consents received as of the Existing Expiration Time, the Company expects that the Requisite Consents will be obtained.

 As previously announced, the aggregate Consent Payment payable to Holders who validly deliver (and do not revoke) their Consent at or prior to the Expiration Time, will be 1.00% of the Original Face Value, or R$32,015,000, to be shared by all such consenting Holders.
 Specifically, the Consent Payment will be an amount, per R$1,000 of Original Face Value of Notes for which Holders have validly delivered (and not revoked) Consents prior to the Expiration Time, equal to the product of R$10.00 multiplied by a fraction, the numerator of which is the Original Face Value of the Notes outstanding as of the Expiration Time and the denominator of which is the Original Face Value of Notes for which Holders have validly delivered (and not revoked) Consents prior to the Expiration Time.
 As a result, the Consent Payment for the Notes will range from R$10.00 per R$1,000 (if all Holders consent) to approximately R$19.51 per R$1,000 (if Holders of 51.25% of the Original Face Value of Notes consent).
 Payment of the Consent Payment to consenting Holders is subject to the satisfaction or waiver of the other conditions to the Consent Solicitation set forth in the Statement, including the receipt of the Requisite Consents.